MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/What-s-New-in-Networking.md

 The following sections provide information about DNS Client and DNS Server.

 ### <a name="bkmk_dnsc"></a>DNS Client
-Following are the new or improved DNS client technologies.
+The following is a new or improved DNS client technology:

 - **DNS Client service binding**.
 In Windows 10, the DNS Client service offers enhanced support for computers with more than one network interface.
 For more information, see [What's New in DNS Client in Windows Server 2016](dns/What-s-New-in-DNS-Client.md)

 ### <a name="bkmk_dnss"></a>DNS Server
-Following are the new or improved DNS server technologies.
+The following are the new or improved DNS server technologies:

 - **DNS Policies**.
 You can configure DNS policies to specify how a DNS server responds to DNS queries.
 DNS responses can be based on client IP address (location), time of the day, and several other parameters.
 DNS policies enable location-aware DNS, traffic management, load balancing, split-brain DNS, and other scenarios.